 Because it is an unofficial holiday, the origins of National Lasagna Day are unknown.
 We can, however, look into the history of lasagna itself.

 The name lasagna is actually the name for the flat pasta sheets that make the layers of the dish, the plural of which is lasagne.
 There are many stories about the origins of lasagna as a traditional pasta dish, including some reports of similar foods that go back to ancient Greece, but the type of lasagna that we know and love now was first created in the city of Naples, where the first cookbook to include a recipe for lasagna was found, dating back to the Middle Ages.
 The book was called Liber de Coquina.
-It wasn't until the 19th century that Italian immigrants brought lasagna into the United States.
+It wasn't until the 19th century that Italian immigrants brought lasagna into North America.

 Since then, many variations of lasagna have been created, some are vegan, some made with seafood instead of meat, others are made with eggplant sheets instead of pasta.
 Families around the world have developed their own secret recipes that are passed between generations.
 Some people like different sauces, or cheeses, or herbs in their lasagna.
 In any case, lasagna is such a versatile dish that there is always a way to ensure that everyone will love it.